Flagship event: Netherlands-EU Economic Dialogue (NEED) 2026

 Therefore, we believe it is vital for our investment and business climate to actively engage in a structured peer-to-peer dialogue with foreign direct investors.
 Addressing shared concerns, providing expert insights and scenarios will mitigate risk and enhance our competitive position.

-Hence, join us for the Netherlands-EU Economic Dialogue (NEED) in Amsterdam on June 2nd, 2026.
+Hence, multinational companies are welcome join us for the Netherlands-EU Economic Dialogue (NEED) in Amsterdam on June 2nd, 2026.
 This program is co-organized by the European American Chamber of Commerce Netherlands, AKD, Bird & Bird, Deloitte and Loyens & Loeff with support of the Netherlands Foreign Investment Agency.

 Date & location